ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 <img src="/images/deviceexplorer03.png"/>

-## Create a New Azure IoT Device from the Command Line
+### Create a New Azure IoT Device from the Command Line
+If you are on a non-Windows machine, or prefer to use a command line interface instead of the _DeviceExplorer_ utility, you can provision a new Azure IoT Hub device using the _iothub-explorer_ command line interface.

-On Windows, open the Node.js command prompt and type the following (note, the _iothub-explorer_ may be installed in a different directorty for you - if you followed the instructions above, then this path should be correct):
+On Windows, open the Node.js command prompt and type the following (note, the _iothub-explorer_ may be installed in a different directory for you - if you followed the instructions above, then this path should be correct):

 <pre>
   cd c:\Development\node_modules\iothub-explorer